Agressive Dog Rehabilitation

 Observing the Level of Bite Inhibition

 How much pressure is exerted by a dog's jaw when a dog bites plays a very important role in whether an aggressive dog can be rehabilitated successfully.
-Truth is, if a dog has bitten in the past and caused a great degree of damage, there is greater concern for protecting the owner and the family.
+Truth is, if a dog has bitten in the past and caused a great degree of damage, there is a greater concern for protecting the owner and the family.
 This places even more pressure on the professional helping to rehabilitate the dog, considering that it is difficult to ensure 100% reliability when implementing behavior modification.

 How Do Dogs Attain Good Bite Inhibition?

 Good bite inhibition is a result of nature and nurture (genes and the environment in which a dog is raised).
 Genetically, some dog breeds were selectively bred to have a soft mouth so that they do not put pressure on retrieved downed birds that were meant to be consumed on the table with the meat intact.
 However, even within these breeds, you can occasionally stumble upon a hard biter.
 Even within a litter of pups of the same breed, there may be dogs that bite softly and others that use excessive pressure.
-It's not yet clearly understood why, under similar context, two dogs would bite using different pressure.
+It's not yet clearly understood why, under a similar context, two dogs would bite using different pressure.

 To a great extent, good bite inhibition is taught when the puppy is in the litter and interacting with the mom and siblings.
 Any rough-mouthing evokes a strong yelp and withdrawal from play in the littermates.
 Soon, this repeated feedback teaches rough pups to play more gently if they want to keep playing with their littermates.